Meningioma treatment

 Radiotherapy may be used in the following circumstances:

-If your tumour can’t be operated on, a type of radiotherapy called stereotactic radiosurgery (SRS) or stereotactic radiotherapy (SRT) may be used instead of conventional radiotherapy.
+If surgeons can’t operate on your tumour, they may use a type of radiotherapy called stereotactic radiosurgery (SRS) or stereotactic radiotherapy (SRT) instead of conventional radiotherapy.

 Grade 2 or 3 meningioma treatment